-All labels should be on front of exhibit.
+₭ All labels should be on front of exhibit including the title.

 Awards will be given for Best Single Enlargement, Best Series and Best Special Effects.
 Judging will be on overall presentation.
 This includes the quality of the photograph, matting, framing, labeling, and hanger.
 Placings will be lowered if rules are not followed.